-(d) All players, coaches and team officials excluded for the remainder of the game under WP 21.13 (Misconduct or Disrespect), WP 21.14 (Brutality) and/or in receipt of a Red Card must immediately leave the competition area and refrain from any interference during the game, i.e. coaching, signalling, communicating, etc.
+(d) All players, coaches and team officials excluded for the remainder of the game under WP 22.13 (Misconduct or Disrespect), WP 22.14 (Brutality) and/or in receipt of a Red Card must immediately leave the competition area.
+On their way to the dressing room the excluded person must refrain from any interference during the game, i.e. coaching, signalling, communicating, etc